 Time trends in vegetation greenness

 The analysis of greenness time trends showed that EVI in 78.9 % of the pixels of Quercus pyrenaica forests experienced a positive trend for the 2000-2016 period.
 The lowest values of EVI standardized anomalies for the studied period were recorded during the 2005 drought, and the minimum EVI values were expressed in northern (dry) populations (Figure 2).
-In fact, a “browning” episode (EVIsa<-1) was observed for Q. pyrenaica forests during this drought event, whereas no changes in greenness were observed in response to the 2012 drought (Figure 3).
+A “browning” episode (EVIsa<-1) was observed for during this drought event, whereas no changes in greenness were observed in response to the 2012 drought (Figure 3).

 Analysis of radial growth trends and disturbances

 The trees of the southern population were older than those from the northern one.
-In addition trees from the southern population at high altitude were taller and their growth was significantly faster than that of trees from the other two sites (Table 1, Figure 4).
-Both growth and height of trees from the northern and the low-elevation southern population were similar (Figures 4 and S6).
-Competition was similar among all sites.
-Yet plot basal area was greatest in CA-High (Table 1), despite the highest individual BAI growth at that site (Figure 4).
-Only trees from the southern sites showed significant positive growth trends since the late 1970s (Figure 4), being more pronunced for the highest site (CA-High).
+In addition trees from the southern population at high altitude were taller and their growth was significantly faster than that of trees from the other two sites (Table 1, Figure 4), despite competition measured as plot basal area was greatest in CA-High (Table 1).
+Growth and height of trees from the northern and the low-elevation southern population were similar (Figures 4 and S6).
+Only trees from the southern sites showed significant positive growth trends since the late 1970s (Figure 4), being much more pronounced for the highest, hence more humid, site (CA-High).

-Drought events produced reduction of RWI for all sites (Figure S3), being particularly evident the negative effect of the 1995 drought, when the greatest reduction of tree-growth were recorded for all chronologies.
+Drought events produced reduction in RWI for all sites (Figure S3), being particularly evident the negative effect of the 1995 drought (the worst drought spell in our climatic record, Table S3), when the greatest growth reduction was recorded for all chronologies.
 The southern sites (CA-High and CA-Low) showed weaker reductions of tree-growth than the northern site (SJ), especially for 2005 and 2012 (Figure S3).
-Tree-growth reduction followed a moisture-gradient, being weaker for the wetter site (CA-High).
-Trees from northern site also suffered a great reduction during 1945-1946 drought event (Figure 5).
+Tree-growth reduction followed a moisture-gradient, being weaker for the wettest site (CA-High, Figure 5).

-The northern site (SJ) showed two major release events (GC > 50 % occurring in more than 50 % of sampled trees): the first during the 1940 decade (the most evindent) and the second in the period 1995-2000.
-These periods alternate with periods of supression for over 40 years.
-The two southern sites showed no release events except for CA-High at the beginning of the 1830s and no suppression events in the last 50 years.
+The northern site (SJ) showed two major release events (GC > 50 % occurring in more than 50 % of sampled trees): the first during the 1940s (the most evindent) and the second in 1995-2000.
+These periods alternated with periods of suppression.
+In contrast, the two southern sites showed no release events except for CA-High at the beginning of the 1830s and no suppression events in the last 50 years.

 Resilience to drought events at the ecosystem and individual tree levels

-The exploration of the resilience metrics of tree-growth for severe drought events since 1950 (i.e. for the share period among the three chronologies, excluding juvenile years, Table S3) revealed a positive relation between drought severity and Recovery (Rc), significant for all oak populations (Figure 6).
+Resilience metrics of tree-growth for drought events since 1950 (i.e. shared period among the three chronologies excluding the juvenile years, Table S3) revealed a positive relationship between drought severity and Recovery (Rc), significant for all oak populations (Figure 6).
 A similar pattern was obtained for Resilience (Rs) but only significant for SJ site (Figure 6).
-Non-significant patterns were obtained if we exclude 1995 from the analysis (Figure S8).
+Importantly, non-significant patterns were obtained if we excluded 1995 from the analysis, except for Rc in SJ (Figure S8).
 Trees showed the highest value of tree-growth resilience for 1995, the worst drought event in our study area (Table S3), and particularly SJ, where our results suggest a major release event after 1995 (Figure 5).